-I am currenty an associate professor in computer science at the University of British Columbia (Okanagan campus).
+I am currenty a professor in computer science at the University of British Columbia (Okanagan campus).

-- designing a road at minimal cost while still satisfying regulatory and safety constraints in collaboration with my colleagues in mathematics and engineering, and in partnership with a private company.
+- modeling and applications of optimization.
+My main project focuses on designing a road at minimal cost while still satisfying regulatory and safety constraints.
+It is a collaboration with colleagues in mathematics, statistics, and engineering; and in partnership with a private company.

-Keywords: Computational mathematics, convex analysis, numerical optimization, modelling, and applications.
+Keywords: Computational Science and Engineering, computational mathematics, convex analysis, numerical optimization, modelling, and applications.

-I am looking for graduate students who are interested in these topics especially to work on my current projects.
-If you are interested, please contact me.
-(There are ongoing graduate funding opportunities.)
+I am looking for graduate students who are interested in these topics.
+If you are interested, please contact me and consider applying to our graduate programs: MSc/PhD in Computer Science.
+(There are ongoing graduate funding opportunities; apply here.)

 Join the Centre for Optimization Convex Analysis and Nonsmooth Analysis, an active, fun, small, but dedicated group of researchers and students with interest in Optimization and Analysis.
 Enjoy campus life in the beautiful city of Kelowna, at the shores of Lake Okanagan, and nestled right between the Rocky Mountains and Vancouver.